unleashit/React-Help-Desk/README.md

-# jasongallagher.org
+# React Help Desk
-Personal site and portfolio of Jason Gallagher

-`Important Note: this code is NOT an open source.
-You have a right to view, or install a local copy for personal viewing only.
-You are not granted the right to use this in any other way, either for commercial or non-commercial reasons.
-You may not distribute this code.
-Please see the LICENSE file for more details.`
+One to many live chat app with a React/Redux front end and Node.js back end.
+Uses socket.io and Sequelize to sync chats on a set interval to a database.
+The backend has a control panel that lets you manage multiple chats.

 Once you clone the project, you should first run `npm install` to download dependencies.
-Next run `npm run build` to run the build process and produce the public (dist) folder.
+Next create a database (see below).
+After that you can run `npm start` to launch a development server, or `npm run prod` to run the build process, produce the public (dist) folder and start the server.
+By default the server runs on port 3100, so you should go to `http://localhost:3100` to view the app.

 ### Database
-In order to actually run the project you need to create a database (see Sequelize docs for DB options) and two configuration files.
+In order to actually run the project you need to create a database and add a couple configuration files.
+The app is optimized for Mysql, but it should work with any Database that Sequelize supports (see their documentation).
+If you are using PostgreSql, you will need to change the _insert_chat_records query because sequelize doesn't support an `ON DUPLICATE KEY UPDATE` equivent for PG (you could change it to a raw SQL query if you like).

 For datatabase credentials, make add a file called DBconfig.json in the root.
 Here's the boiler plate which you can fill in with your details:

 ```
 {